danielchk/holbertonschool-zero_day/README.md

 # holbertonschool-zero_day

-This is my first proyect about how to use GIT
+This is my first proyect about how to programming